 · ALL MEDICATION MUST BE IN THE ORIGINAL CONTAINER.

 · No medication containing ASPIRIN can be given at school without a doctor’s authorization.
 This includes but is not limited to Pepto Bismol, Excedrin, and some OTC cold medications.

 Below you will find information that is NOT in the paper packet.
 Please access all of these items here.

 Below is the link to our School Report Card, released October 1, 2019 by the State Department of Education.
 Based on a number of factors, each school in the state has been rated as excellent, good, average, below average, or unsatisfactory.

-These report cards are very different from past report cards in our state.
-The new report cards factor in multiple data points, test scores and surveys.
+These report cards factor in multiple data points, test scores and surveys.
 The report attempts to measure a school’s academic achievement, student progress, college and career readiness and school climate.
-The reports will also include data on English Learners Progress, Student Safety, and Financial information.
-High School reports will factor in graduation rates, though the formula for determining the graduation rate has changed slightly from past years.
+The reports will also include data on English Learners’ Progress, Student Safety, and Financial information.
+High School reports will factor in graduation rates.

-If you have any questions or concerns related to our school’s ratings, feel free to contact our principals via email or phone.
+If you have any questions or concerns related to our school’s ratings, feel free to contact our principal via email or phone.